Last Updated: November 2023

 - Expensive Financing – Most fix and flip properties are financed through short term loans that are usually high interest (e.g. hard money loans).
 These short term loans carry high interest rates, in exchange for the increased risk that the lenders are undertaking.
 Hard money rates typically range between 8%-15% depending on the borrower’s experience.

 - Greater Risk – The risk to execute a profitable fix and flip is relatively high.
-Even the most well prepared plans will run into unexpected surprises such as contractor problems, material shortages, hidden property damage, and changing market trends.
+Even the most well prepared plans will run into unexpected surprises such as contractor problems, building product shortages, hidden property damage, and changing market trends.

 - Requires Experience – From beginning to end, a successful fix and flip requires the investor to wear many ranging from finance, law, construction, and marketing.
 Prior direct hands-on real estate experience is crucial as every day counts towards profitability.